-The Southwest Companion Pass can be a great way for you and your family you travel to Disney for cheap!
-That’s because the pass lets a friend or family member travel with you for just the cost of taxes and fees on a Southwest flight, and is why many people consider the Southwest Companion Pass to be the best deal in travel.
+The Southwest Companion Pass can be a great way for you and your family you travel to Disney for cheap.
+The pass lets a friend or family member travel with you for just the cost of taxes and fees on a Southwest flight.
+Many people consider the Southwest Companion Pass to be the best deal in travel.

 You’ll need to fly 100 one-way flights within a calendar year on Southwest to earn the Companion Pass.
 If you’re not a frequent flyer, you can still get the pass by earning 110,000 qualifying Southwest points within a calendar year.

-Perhaps the best part is that points earned on a Southwest credit card currently do count towards qualifying for the Companion Pass!
+Perhaps the best part is that points earned on a Southwest credit card currently count toward the qualifying total for the Companion Pass.

-If you’re looking for something simple, you can always pay cash for a flight, and then “erase” that purchase with miles earned from certain cards, like the Capital One® Venture® Rewards Credit Card.
-The Capital One Venture is currently offering 50,000 Venture miles after spending $3,000 on purchases in the first 3 months of account opening.
-Those bonus miles are worth $500 in flights, hotels, and more!
+If you’re looking for something simple, you can pay cash for a flight and then “erase” that purchase with miles earned from certain cards, like the Capital One® Venture® Rewards Credit Card.
+The Capital One Venture is currently offering 50,000 Venture miles after spending $3,000 on purchases in the first three months of account opening.
+Those bonus miles are worth $500 in flights, hotels and more.

-You can redeem Capital One Venture miles for nearly any travel purchase, including hotels, taxi rides, and flights.
-To redeem the miles for a purchase, just make a purchase as you normally would with the card, then log-in to your online account within 90 days, and “erase” the purchase with miles!
+You can redeem Capital One Venture miles for nearly any travel purchase, including hotels, taxi rides and flights.
+To redeem the miles, just make a purchase as you normally would with the card, then log into your online account within 90 days and erase the purchase with miles.

-There are plenty of terrific hotels around Disney you can book for free using points!
+There are plenty of terrific hotels around Disney that you can book for free using points.
 Chase Ultimate Rewards points are one of our favorite types of points to earn and redeem.
-They’re incredibly flexible, with a number of excellent transfer partners, such as Hyatt!
+They’re incredibly flexible, with a number of excellent transfer partners, such as Hyatt.

-For instance, by transferring your Chase Ultimate Rewards points to Hyatt, you’ll be able to book great hotels like the Hyatt Regency Grand Cypress.
-It’s a category 4 Hyatt hotel, where award stays cost just 15,000 Hyatt points per night!
+For instance, by transferring your Chase Ultimate Rewards points to Hyatt, you’ll be able to book a great hotel like the Hyatt Regency Grand Cypress.
+It’s a Category 4 Hyatt, where award stays cost just 15,000 Hyatt points for a standard night.

-With the intro bonus of 80,000 Chase Ultimate Rewards points after meeting minimum spending requirements on the Ink Business Preferred Credit Card, you could book nearly 6 nights at this hotel with almost no cash out of your pocket!
+With the intro bonus of 80,000 Chase Ultimate Rewards points after meeting minimum spending requirements on the Ink Business Preferred Credit Card, you could book nearly six nights at this hotel with almost no cash out of your pocket.

 Alternatively, you could use those points to book other hotels through the Chase Travel Portal, where your 80,000 Chase Ultimate Rewards points are worth $1,000 in paid travel.

-Depending on your child’s specific health or medical needs, taking precautionary and preparatory steps before your trip to Disney can make the whole experience much more enjoyable.
-Fortunately, Disney offers a wide host of services to help you in this area!
+Depending on your child’s specific health or medical needs, preparing for your trip to Disney can make the whole experience better.
+Fortunately, Disney offers a host of services to help you.

-If you’ll be planning a visit to Disney and your child has any type of cognitive disability, like autism, there are a number of services to help you enjoy the park at its fullest!
+If you’ll be planning a visit to Disney and your child has any type of cognitive disability, like autism, there are a number of services to help you enjoy the park.